2dvorak/2018s-presentation-team3/PITCHME.md

 Note:
 Our team have two people who are good at computers and two people who are not familiar with computer programmings.
 We will be a stronger team by the end of this semester.
-It will make Her “대박”
+It will make our team Her and “대박”

 ---